 - speech problems

-- The way their brain is wired is preventing the understanding of facial expression
+- the way their brain is wired impedes their understanding of facial expressions

-- adding to this deficit in auditory processing, your autistic child cannot make friends easily or at all
+- plus a deficit in auditory processing: can mean that your autistic child cannot make friends easily or at all

 Friends are essential to development

-Establishing friendships is an important developmental goal of early childhood as they create a sense of belonging, build a sense of security, and lessen stress.
+Establishing friendships is an important developmental goal of early childhood as friendships create a sense of belonging, build a sense of security, and lessen stress.
 3, 9, 5

 Peer relationships are so essential to child development that the leading international organization in early childhood education and early childhood special education — the National Association for the Education of Young Children (NAEYC) — has recommended practices that highlight social interaction as a critical component of early childhood development.
 Such practices include the need to create child-focused environments that foster positive relationships among peers.
 2, 8

-Could a video game create a child-focused environment through a shared passion and its requirement to gather in the same areas as other children?
+Could an app create a child-focused environment through a shared passion and its requirement to gather in the same areas as other children?
 Our answer is yes.
 To some extent, Pokémon Go forces players to interact with other people in order to make progress.

-Research on parents’ feelings regarding the friendships of their children with disabilities indicates that parents consider friendship development to be imperative 6, and this article’s purpose is to give you one more tool for success by looking at the potential of a popular game.
+Research on parents’ feelings regarding the friendships of their children with disabilities indicates that parents consider friendship development to be imperative.6 The purpose of this article is to give you one more tool for success by looking at the potential of a popular game.
 9, 6

 A study by Ladd and Golter showed that parents who initiated higher levels of peer contact had children with more consistent playmates.
 7

-Pokémon Go, be it on your list of preferred video games or not, is, presently, having children (and adults) walk around malls, airports, parks, and other public places.
+Pokémon Go, whether or not it is on your list of favorite apps, is, at the moment, motivating children (and adults) to walk around malls, airports, parks, and other public places.
 Take advantage of the opportunity your child has of sharing the general interest; such an opportunity appears to have a positive purpose.